 The future will be automated and augmented.
 Some roles will be entirely redundant.
 Many will be replaced in part.
 Already, complex tasks once considered too difficult to automate are being performed by machines.
 Automated systems generate complicated medical diagnoses and treatment plans; algorithms create detailed, responsive exercise programmes; and artificially intelligent therapists offer patients low-cost programmes to overcome social anxiety.

 Employment in high-income, cognitively demanding and creative jobs is likely to increase.
-While up to 20% of a senior executive’s role could be automated, according to some studies, such technology is likely to be assistive and enhancing, facilitating deeper insights, better decision-making and multiplied output.
+While up to 20% of a senior executive’s role could be automated, according to some studies, such technology is likely to be assertive and enhancing, facilitating deeper insights, better decision-making and multiplied output.
 Work may become less stressful, as machines help us to manage information flows more effectively and release us to focus on creativity, collaboration and complex problem solving.
 These are qualities that will be essential in the coming Fourth Industrial Revolution.

 Much low-income, manual work will still require human workers.
 It will take time to roboticize these roles entirely.
 For example, automated vehicles will deliver goods to local hubs.
 But it will be some years until an army of cheap robots is smart enough to navigate the ‘final mile’ through unpredictable entrances, up stairways and into small, rusty letterboxes.